Pornography: Psychoanalyst views

 In the Hindu tantric view, the women who participate in union rituals, thereby enabling men to attain self-realization are regarded as shakti or the goddess, as they are believed to embody her.
-(Note: Tantra is not easy to define but the word was applied to scriptures, of which there were many varieties, and it was perhaps derived from a root meaning a 'thread', suggesting the male and female principles of which the universe is woven.
-It has been said that Tantra was the rediscovery of the mystery of woman, for every woman became an incarnation of the Shakti, the divine woman and mother.
-In rituals the female yogi, the yogini, was naked and aroused the feeling of terrifying emotion before the cosmic mystery of creation.
-Every naked woman incarnated Prakriti, Nature, and in ritual she became the goddess, the Shakti. ...
-For Tantra the greatest energy was sexual and the sexual organs represented cosmic powers, as symbolized in the linga of Shiva.
-Some yogis worshipped their own linga, with full ritual, and sexual arousal indicated the coming of the divine presence.
-The snake was naturally a symbol of sexual power, in the kundalini and other concepts.
-Similarly the female yoni was worshipped, and many sculptures depicted not only the female body but its prominent genitals.
-Sexual intercourse (maithuna) of any kind was treated in a ritual fashion, between husband and wife, or different partners, or with a temple girl.
-Sexual union was transformed into a ceremonial through which the human couple became a divine pair. ...
-Sexual union thus provided a complete model of the union of God and the soul.
-Since it was so profoundly Indian, Tantra not only flourished in theistic Hinduism but also in pantheistic, it developed in ascetic Buddhism, and some of its methods were adopted by even more ascetic Jainism.
-In tantrism, an orgasmic sexual union is equated to the achievement of a high state of spirituality (Skora 2007; Lousada and Angel 2011), while these sex rites are also said to have elevated women's identity (Shaw 1994; Biernacki 2006).)
 Recognition of the deity in an objective woman is centered upon a man's acceptance of the subjective feminine and the primacy of her desires.
 Tricarico professed that modern-day pornography in its essence is a "desacralised, technological, and consumerist" equivalent of the ancient sacred prostitution a custom that involved honoring of the sacred feminine and worship of the prostitutes as goddess.
 The feminine is believed to embody particular qualities of the sacred or divine more broadly and deeply than the masculine, consequently in women, the ability to incorporate nondualistic awareness is assumed to be higher.
 Tricarico argued that women in porn, through their performances of many sexual acts, would inadvertently approach the non-differentiated state, an effect which he called the "intimation of hierophany".
 "Porn actresses may embody the medium to enter what used to be the realm of the sacred", he said.
 The actresses have been likened to the "descendants of the lost goddesses" who are now offering the gift of the "numinous" to all through their performances, but are unacknowledged or devalued for their contributions.